PSNC seeks fairer price concession system

 PSNC has agreed key principles for a fair system, recognising the need for the NHS to continue to meet affordability challenges for medicines.
 The principles include:

-- Community pharmacy contractors must not be the victims of adverse events or activity further up the supply
+- Community pharmacy contractors must not be the victims of adverse events or activity further up the supply chain;

 - Any pricing system must balance fairly contractors’ duty to supply with a reasonable purchase risk;